EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Evaluation

+\textbf{Real-world dataset.} We test on a 50-minute traffic video from the YTStreams dataset~\cite{DBLP:conf/sigmod/BastaniHBGABCKM20}.
+The dataset comes with car trajectories, and we further extract the velocity and acceleration of each car trajectory as the object attributes, following the same procedure described in~\cite{mell2021synthesizing}.
+From the video, We create 72,159 pairs of overlapping car trajectories, using half of them as training data and the rest as test data.
+As shown in~\cref{table:warsaw_queries}, we adopt 13 queries from~\cite{mell2021synthesizing} for our evaluation, with some adjustments, including the use of a different in-lane detection method, removal of real-valued parameters from predicates, and expression of queries using scene graphs, and the introduction of additional queries with two scene graphs.
+These queries capture a wide range of car behaviors.

 \textbf{Metrics.} We report the F1 score and query synthesis time.
 We synthesize queries using the training set and report the F1 score of the query (or the median F1 score if there are multiple queries with the same best score on the training set) over the test set.
-Each experiment is run 20 times for the trajectories dataset and five times for the scene graphs dataset, and we report the median F1 score and median query synthesis time over these runs.
+Each experiment is run 20 times for the trajectories and real-world datasets and five times for the scene graphs dataset, and we report the median F1 score and query synthesis time over these runs.

 \textbf{Implementation details.} We implement our prototype in Python with PostgreSQL as the backend.
-We conduct all experiments on a computing cluster.
-When measuring runtimes, we request one node with Intel Xeon Gold 6230R CPUs at 2.10GHz and 100GB of RAM.
+We conduct all experiments except for the user study on a computing cluster with Intel Xeon Gold 6230R CPUs at 2.10GHz.
+When measuring runtimes, we request one node with one core and 100GB of RAM.
 Unless otherwise specified, we configure \system as follows.
-For the trajectories dataset, we search for queries with up to 5 predicates across up to 3 region graphs.
-We use beam width $bw=10$, $\lambda=0.01$ for regularization (with $\alpha_1=1$, $\alpha_2=1$, and $\alpha_3=0.1$, see \cref{subsec:regularization}), and we set $k=100$.
+For the trajectories dataset and the real-world dataset, we search for queries with up to 5 predicates across up to 3 region graphs.
+We use beam width $bw=10$, $\lambda=0.01$ for regularization (with $\alpha_1=\alpha_2=1$, and $\alpha_3=0.1$, see \cref{subsec:regularization}), and we set $k=100$, $s_q$=100, and $s_v=100$.
 For the scene graphs dataset, we search for queries with up to 7 predicates, 3 region graphs, and 3 objects.
 Since the dataset is more complex and challenging, we use a smaller $\lambda$ (because the query complexity term, $R(q)$ has a greater absolute value) and a greater $k$.
-We use beam width $bw=10$, $\lambda=0.001$ for regularization (with $\alpha_1=1$, $\alpha_2=1$, and $\alpha_3=0.1$), and we set $k=1000$.
+We use beam width $bw=10$, $\lambda=0.001$ for regularization (with $\alpha_1=\alpha_2=1$, and $\alpha_3=0.1$), and we set $k=1000$, $s_q$=100, and $s_v=100$.

+The user study is conducted on an AWS EC2 \texttt{c6id.4xlarge} instance with 16 vCPUs and 32GB of RAM.
+We search for queries with up to 7 predicates, 3 region graphs, and 3 objects.
+For duration constraints, we consider three possible values, 25, 50, and 75 frames, which translate to 1, 2, and 3 seconds.
+To improve the interactivity of the system, we use a smaller beam width $bw=5$ and a smaller sample of candidate queries $s_q=25$ for active learning.
+We set $s_v=100$, $\lambda=0.001$ and $k=100$.